wytlines100/unverified/README.md

 # unverified
-Miniblox client with a big potential
+Miniblox client with a big potential (already the best)